On the Convergence of Gromov-Witten Potentials and Givental's Formula: Teleman Implies Givental

 Teleman's Theorem now implies that the ancestor potential for the family of DMTs constructed in Step 2 coincides with the abstract ancestor potential for the formal Frobenius manifold constructed in Step 2.
 On setting $s = 0$, the ancestor potential for the family of DMTs becomes the geometrically-defined ancestor potential $\cA_X$ (see equation~\ref{eq:ancestorpotential}).
 Thus:

 The right-hand side here is, \emph{a priori}, a formal power series in the variables $y^\beta_j$ with coefficients in $k$, but since it coincides with the left-hand side we know from Remark~\ref{rem:ancestordivisor} that it is in fact a formal power series in the variables $y^\beta_j$ with coefficients in $\cS$.
-Moreover, $\cAabsformal$ is rational over $k$ with weight ${-\frac{1}{24}}$ and discriminant $\det(-q_1*)$; this implies that $\cA_X$ is rational over $\cS$ with weight ${-\frac{1}{24}}$ and discriminant $\det(-q_1*)$. \end{proof}
+Moreover, $\cAabsformal$ is rational over $k$ with discriminant $\det(-q_1*)$; this implies that $\cA_X$ is rational over $\cS$ with discriminant $\det(-q_1*)$. \end{proof}